emilyantosch/shc_pr3_vl/SOL2/slides_6/main.typ

 #slide[
   #text(size: 18pt)[
     #task[
-      - Erstellen Sie eine Schnittstelle Transformable mit folgenden Methoden:
+      - Create an interface Transformable with the following methods:
-        - Verschieben
+        - Move
-        - Rotation um 90° (je eine Methode für Rotation nach links und nach rechts)
+        - Rotation by 90° (one method each for rotation left and right)
-        - Skalieren
+        - Scale
-        - Implementieren Sie die Schnittstelle in allen Klassen geometrischer Formen ]
+        - Implement the interface in all classes of geometric shapes ]
     #figure(image("../assets/img/slides_6/2024_10_24_geom_form_ohne_erkl_rev01.png", height: 45%))
   ]
 ]

-= Vergleich (Interface `Comparable`)
+= Comparison (Interface `Comparable`)

 == Interface `Comparable`

 #slide[
   #text(size: 18pt)[
     #let body = [
-      - Vergleich von Objekten (Welches ist „größer“, welches „kleiner“?)
+      - Comparison of objects (Which is "larger", which is "smaller"?)

       ```java
       	public interface Comparable<Type> {
       	    public int compareTo(Type other);
       	}
       ```
-      - Verwendung:
+      - Usage:
-        - Schnittstelle in eigener Klasse implementieren
+        - Implement interface in own class
-        - Platzhalter Type durch eigenen Klassennamen ersetzen
+        - Replace placeholder Type with own class name
-        - Rückgabewert wird wie folgt gedeutet:
+        - Return value is interpreted as follows:
         #figure(image("../assets/img/slides_6/2024_10_24_comparable_returnvalue_rev01.png"))
     ]